 Climate change risks and impacts on the Carpathian forests

-The Carpathian Convention Conference of the Parties at its 6th meeting (2020) through its decisions encouraged the development of an assessment of the impacts of climate change on the Carpathian forests and their ecosystems services by relevant Convention Working Groups and partners and with support of the Convention Secretariat.
-Subsequently, this activity has been included in the Implementation Framework 2030 accompanying the Long-term Vision towards combating climate change in the Carpathians, as well as the work plan of the WG Forest, with the aim to enhance cooperation between these WGs.
+The 6th meeting of the Conference of the Parties to the Carpathian Convention Conference (COP6) in 2020 adopted decisions encouraging the development of an assessment of the impacts of climate change on the Carpathian forests and their ecosystems services by relevant Convention Working Groups and partners, with the support of the Convention Secretariat.
+Subsequently, this activity was included in the Implementation Framework 2030 accompanying the Long-term Vision towards combating climate change in the Carpathians and the work plan of the Working Group on Sustainable Forest Management, with the aim to enhance cooperation between this Working Group and the Working Group on Climate Change.

 Related Working Groups and Initiatives